bhoamikkhona/html-css/Section 05/README.md

 > [!NOTE]
 > Text shadow is also useful when putting text on images, so that text can stand out.

+### Web Design Rules 06: Border-radius

+- Use border-radius well
+  - Use border-radius to increase the playfulness and fun of the design, to make it less serious
+  - Typefaces have a certain roundness: make sure that border-radius matches that roundness
+  - Use border-radius on buttons, images, around icons, stand-out sections, and other elements

 ## Author